braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ### Push Authorization

-Based on our current testing of iOS 14 Beta 3, Apple has removed the Provisional Push Authorization state introduced in 2018 (iOS 12).
-Apple no longer separately reports to the app that a user is provisionally authorized, and instead marks any provisionally authorized users as authorized.
-As in iOS 13, newly installed apps may be authorized to receive push notifications quietly, within the user's notification tray.
+Based on our current testing of iOS 14 Beta 4 (August 5), Apple has made changes to the Provisional Push authorization flow whicih was introduced in 2018 (iOS 12).

+After your app requests provisional push authorization, you are able to send push notifications to users which will appear quietly in their notfication center.

+In iOS 13, this push notification would included two options: to "Keep" receiving push, prominently or quietly, or to "Turn Off" push for the app.
+After the user makes this decision, the authorization status would be either "authorized" or "unauthorized".

+In iOS 14, users will now skip the "provisional" status and be granted a state of "authorized" after your app requests provisional push.
+You will still be able to send push notifications quietly to the notification center.
+However, this push will no longer include the two options to "Keep" or "Turn Off".
+So, in order to obtain the fully "authorized" status, your app will need to request authorization using the native push prompt dialog, or direct users to your app's settings page where a user would manually allow push.

-If this change is confirmed by Apple’s official iOS 14 release, we will recommend updating any message targeting options which our use [Provisionally Authorized on iOS][3] filter.
+Once this change is finalized and documented by Apple, we recommend updating your message targeting options which our use [Provisionally Authorized on iOS][3] filter as users will no longer be reported as "provisionally" authorized in iOS 14.
 We'll continue to monitor and update this guide accordingly.

 ## iOS 14 New Features